 Protection of drinking water is everyone's responsibility.
-Charlotte Water is partnering with Charlotte-Mecklenburg Storm Water Services to expand the scope of source water quality sampling in Lake Norman and Mountain Island Lake.
-Multiple locations from both source waters are now being monitored.
+Charlotte Water partners with Charlotte-Mecklenburg Storm Water Services, Duke Energy, the Lake Norman Marine Commission, NC State University, and the NC Department of Environmental Quality to expand the scope of source water quality monitoring and watershed protection in Lake Norman and Mountain Island Lake.
 You can help protect your community's drinking water source(s) in several ways: If you see or suspect potential water contaminations, water leaks, or sewage spills, please call 311 or 704-336-7600.
 We will respond 24 hours-a-day, 365 days-a-year.
 Dispose of chemicals properly and take used motor oil to the four Mecklenburg County recycling centers.
 Put only toilet paper in the toilet.
 All other products should go in the trash including 'flushable' wipes.